Zero-shot Emergent Robotic Behaviors using World Models

 • Isolated training: policies and world models were trained independently per skill, purely in simulation, to capture how each tool interacts with the environment (contacts, pushes, slips, obstacle interactions), without exposing the system to multi-skill composite demonstrations.

-• Transferable state representation: world model inputs and outputs were designed to avoid leveraging artificial simulation-specific states.
-This allows the system to transfer more seamlessly to unseen objects, obstacles, and beyond simulation into the real world.
+• Transferable state representation: world model inputs and outputs were designed to avoid leveraging artificial simulation-specific states, which allows the system to transfer more seamlessly to unseen objects, obstacles, and beyond simulation into the real world.

 • Planning stack: a higher-level planner composes skills by rolling out candidate sequences through the corresponding skill world models, selecting skill activations that advance the system toward the goal under the current constraints.

-Why this is hard (and why a world-model planner helps)
+Why this is hard (and why test-time reasoning is the answer)

 We explicitly targeted solutions that are non-obvious: success often requires intermediate interactions (e.g., freeing an object from obstacles, moving it into a reachable region, then grasping) that are not trivially implied by the goal specification.